pineapplemachine/jsdoom/readme.md

 You can also make the web views available by hosting them on a remote web server.
 There is one simple example currently hosted at https://pineapplemachine.com/demos/jsdoom/inspect-2018-10-23/web/inspector.html.

+## Contributing

+Contributions are very welcome!
+This is a big project and it needs as much help as it can get.
+Before you contribute to jsdoom, though, please take a few minutes to read through the project's [Code of Conduct](https://github.com/pineapplemachine/jsdoom/blob/master/conduct.md) and [Style Guide](https://github.com/pineapplemachine/jsdoom/blob/master/style.md).